telepenin/vuepress-template/docs/email/README.md

 Hosting administrator only.
 :::

-Go to <span class="notranslate">Imunify360 → Email → Settings</span> tab.
+Go to Imunify360 → Email → Settings tab.
 The settings allow managing the space for quarantine.
 An administrator can increase or decrease the space for the user's quarantine.
 If all space is consumed, the oldest emails in quarantine will be permanently deleted.

 :::danger Note
 By default, the space for the user's quarantine is 100 MB.